The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

   * You spend Sacrifice stacks to use **Plentiful Harvest**

     * You cannot use Plentiful Harvest until the  Death’s Ceremony buff wears off of you.![](https://lh6.googleusercontent.com/0S8X7TAlQvYQnPSue9WSXtBVnVFqvdYd2fKz9whPeLscR-2swyPduZ73t1Pld7ZRtkMETy4PfOMd3NZ9J0WLMlcL6cXTg3Dr9y92dScgcN7Smn3ho-WfM-AekxnUnX6w6qcTinQl=s0)
-    * This means you only get ONE Plentiful Harvest each time you cast Arcane Circle
+    * This means you only get ONE Plentiful Harvest each time you cast Arcane Circle.
-    * Deals AoE line damage
+    * Deals AoE line damage.
-    * Does more potency with more stacks
+    * Does more potency with more stacks.
-    * Generates 50 Shroud
+    * Generates 50 Shroud.

 You are finally shrouded in darkness, surely this is the last spender.
 Well no, you use Shroud to gain access to your final form of building and spending.
 Here is what you can spend Shroud on:

 * **Lemure’s Shroud**

-  * Requires 50 Shroud
+  * Requires 50 Shroud.
-  * Gives you the buff “Lemure Shroud” for 30 secs
+  * Gives you the buff “Lemure Shroud” for 30s.
-  * Gives you 5 stacks of “Lemure’s Soul”
+  * Gives you 5 stacks of “Lemure’s Soul.”
-  * Shroud will wear off in 30 secs or when you use all 5 stacks of Lemure’s Soul
+  * Shroud will wear off in 30 secs or when you use all 5 stacks of Lemure’s Soul.
   * Locks access to most weapon skills and abilities.
-  * I will list what “additional abilities” can be used during shroud below
+  * I will list what “additional abilities” can be used during shroud below.
   * Changes / upgrades the following weapon skills:

     * **Gibbet → Void Reaper**